skinkade/p6-Crypt-Bcrypt/README.md

 If you installed a Perl 6 implementation from source you probably already meet this requirement

-On Debian-based systems this can be achieved like this:

-	apt-get install build-essential

-On openSUSE you can do:

-	zypper in --type pattern devel_basis

 ### Panda ###

 This module can be installed using panda: